zancas/OTF-Magic-Folder-proposal/narrative.rst

 Research Projects Agency, the U.S. National Security Agency, and the Open Internet Tools Project, among others.
 Tahoe-LAFS currently doesn’t offer the kind of intuitive, user-friendly workflow that Dropbox and Google Drive do.

+If we are successful, this technology will help empower people in repressive countries to communicate, collaborate, and organize, without incurring unnecessary risk of being exploited or censored by repressive regimes.

 ¹ Singel, R “Dropbox Lied to Users About Data Security, Complaint to FTC Alleges” Wired (2011) <http://www.wired.com/2011/05/dropbox-ftc/>